hiddenslate-dev/aktives-dataset-2022/README.md

 ## Description

-This is a supplementary repository for the Emognition Wearable Dataset 2020 and article titled AKTIVES dataset: stress recognition with physiological signals.
+This is a supplementary repository for the Emognition AKTIVES Dataset 2022 presented in the article titled "AKTIVES dataset: stress recognition with physiological signals".

 Necessary libraries are in [requirements.txt](https://github.com/hiddenslate/aktives-scientific-data/blob/main/requirements.txt).